JamesMcMull/Oyster-card/feature_test.md

 card.in_journey? # should return boolean

-card.touch_in # should return string "touched in"
+card.touch_in(station) # should return string "touched in" and return station

+card.entry_station # return string entry station

 card.in_journey? # should return boolean